 David Ryan, designer.

-David Coleridge Ryan was born in Wales, he is an artist, designer, engineer, teacher and poet.
+Our designer, David Coleridge Ryan, was born in Wales, he is an artist, designer, engineer, teacher and poet.
 His creative work includes industrial design, appropriate technology, painting and poetry.

 His design experience covers a wide range of projects in many countries including the UK, Holland, Algeria, USA, Japan, and Ecuador as a volunteer, designing simple farm tools for disadvantaged campesino communities.
 He also worked in Milan, Italy, where he collaborated with his friend and mentor Enzo Mari on projects for Kartell.
 He has received many design awards including; the Lighting Prize for his Delft lamps at Interieur 94, Belgium; a Design Distinction in the ID Annual Review and a Good Design award from the Chicago Atheneum for the Rover series of seating; two Gold Awards for furniture from the IDSA, one for LeanToo and the other for the Light Lounge.